rows/hiring/job descriptions/Desktop-Apps-Engineer-(Senior)_Porto.md

 * Able communicator in English.
 Portuguese is optional but welcome.

 # Nice to have
-* Experienced in developing for Apple platforms (iOS/macOS)
+* Experience in developing for Apple platforms (iOS/macOS)
 * WebSockets (GraphQL over WebSockets).
 * GraphQL.
 * GitHub (Open source and internal repos).